moysklad/api-remap-1.2-doc-in/source/includes/documents/_common_info.md

 ### Example of deleting Putaway to Trash

-> Request to delete the Acceptance with the specified id in the trash.
+> Request to delete the Acceptance with the specified ID in the trash.

 ```shell
    curl -X POST